stjudecloud/university/docs/genomics-platform/workflow-guides/rnaseq-expression-classification/index.md

 ### Workflow Steps

-1. [Only for realignment workflow] The aligned BAM is converted to FastQ and is aligned to `GRCh38_no_alt` using [standard STAR mapping](https://stjudecloud.github.io/rfcs/0001-rnaseq-workflow-v2.0.0.html).
+1. [Only for realignment workflow] The aligned BAM is converted to FASTQ and is aligned to `GRCh38_no_alt` using [standard STAR mapping](https://stjudecloud.github.io/rfcs/0001-rnaseq-workflow-v2.0.0.html).
 2. [Only for realignment workflow] A feature count (.count.txt) file is produced for comparison to St. Jude Cloud reference data.